dpuiu/ocular-microbiome/docs/Consortium_Data_Analysis/JHU_Results/Results.filtered.rst

 Top Species
 -----------

-.. csv-table:: Species with frequency 0.1% or more
+.. csv-table:: Species with frequency of 0.1% or more per sample
     :file: Results.filtered+.csv
     :header-rows: 1